g8hh/the-tree-of-life/docs/!general-info.md

                         You can even use them to embed a layer inside another layer!
 - [Achievements](achievements.md): How to create achievements for a layer (or for the whole game).
 - [Infoboxes](infoboxes.md): Boxes containing text that can be shown or hidden.
+- [Trees](trees-and-tree-customization.md): Make your own trees.
+You can make non-layer button nodes too!